stackvana/hook.io/README.md

 ## Dependency Tree

 hook.io itself is not a very large application.
-The majority of what powers hook.io is already MIT open-sourced and available for immediately download.
+The majority of what powers hook.io is already MIT open-sourced and available for immediate download.

 Learning about the following dependencies is a great way to start understanding how [hook.io](http://hook.io) works.